-We have granted to the underwriters an option, exercisable within 30 days from the date of this Option to purchase additional ADSs prospectus, to purchase up to an additional 3,000,000 ADSs.

-Ali WB, a wholly owned subsidiary of Alibaba, has agreed to purchase 3,023,996 ADSs from us in this offering at the initial public offering price.
-Assuming an initial offering price of \$18.00 per ADS, the midpoint of the estimated range of the initial public offering price as set forth on the cover page of this prospectus, the aggregate purchase price would be \$54.4 million.
+Option to purchase additional ADSs We have granted to the underwriters an option, exercisable within 30 days from the date of this prospectus, to purchase up to an additional 2,520,000 ADSs representing up to an additional underwriters at our instructions in this offering at the initial public offering price.
+At the initial offering price of \$17.00 per ADS, the aggregate purchase price is \$102.0 million.
 This investment is being made pursuant to an exemption from registration with the U.S. Securities and Exchange Commission under Regulation S of the U.S. Securities Act of 1933, as amended, or the Securities Act.
 See "Underwriting."
-This investment is in addition to the 24,191,969 Class A ordinary shares that it is purchasing from SINA and the 3,023,996 Class A ordinary shares that it is purchasing from us in a concurrent private placement.
-See an aggregate of 1,600,000 ADSs offered in

-"Our Relationship with Major Shareholders-Our Relationship with Alibaba."
+This investment is in addition to the 20,311,300 Class A ordinary shares that it is purchasing from SINA and the 2,923,478 Class A ordinary shares that it is purchasing from us in a concurrent private placement.
+See "Our Relationship with Major Shareholders-Our Relationship with Alibaba."